donmor/libTimeStopper-mod-dst/README.en.md

         Parameter <number>time                        The period of time (seconds) to stop, must greater than 0, otherwise nothing will be done.
         Parameter <bool>silent                        Define whether time-stop should be performed silently, may be ignored.
 This will be passed to callback `ontimestoppedfn` and `onresumingtime`, usually used on effects.
         Parameter <bool>nogrey                        Define whether the initial grey-screen should be disabled, may be ignored.
 Ignored if called in stopped time.
+    ###### timestopper_world:BreakTimeStop()
+    Immediately resume the stopped world if the entity is stopping the time.
+Fails if the remaining stopped time is longer than entity's remaining movable time.
+Used especially if passed a negative `time` to `DoTimeStop`.
     ###### timestopper:SetOnTimeStoppedFn(fn)
     Define a callback that is called on time-stop successfully performed by the entity.
 This callback is usually used on effects.